SAFCSP-Team/c-bootcamp/README.md

 # C bootcamp

 This repository serves as a resource for the `C` programming language.
-Providing various tools, libraries, and documentation to support learning and development in `C`.

 The repository will be regularly updated with new content throughout the course duration.